Envirometrix/PredictiveSoilMapping/main.md

 `thresholds` argument.
 The computation is done per list of soil layers (minimum three) to account for textural changes i.e. sudden changes in sand and clay content and for the limiting layers such as layer saturated with water.
-To determine futher the effective rooting depth we can run:
+To determine further the effective rooting depth we can run:

 ```r